wp-plugins/wp-jump-menu/readme.txt

 Donate link: http://www.moseycreations.com
 Tags: posts, pages, admin, jump, menu, quick, links Requires at least: 2.8
-Tested up to: 3.0.1
+Tested up to: 3.0.3
-Stable tag: 1.2
+Stable tag: 1.3

-Creates a drop-dwn menu in a bar across the bottom or top of the screen that makes it easy to jump to a page or post in the admin area for editing.
+Creates a drop-down menu in a bar across the bottom or top of the screen that makes it easy to jump to a page or post in the admin area for editing.

 == Description ==